ReactiveBayes/RxInfer.jl/docs/src/manuals/understanding-why-to-initialize-messages.md

 ![Addons_messages](../assets/img/linear_regresion_model.png)

 He does note that there is a loop in his model, namely all $a$ and $b$ variables are connected over all observations, therefore he needs to initialize one of the messages and run multiple iterations for the loopy belief propagation algorithm.
-It is worth noting that loopy belief propagation is not guaranteed to converge in general and might be highly influenced by the choice of the initial messages in the `initmessages` argument.
+It is worth noting that loopy belief propagation is not guaranteed to converge in general and might be highly influenced by the choice of the initial messages in the `initialization` argument.
 He is going to evaluate the convergency performance of the algorithm with the `free_energy = true` option:

 ```@example init-tutorial
+init = @initialization begin
+    μ(b) = NormalMeanVariance(0.0, 100.0)
+end

 results = infer(
     model           = linear_regression(length(x_data)),
     data            = (y = y_data, x = x_data),
-    initmessages = (b = NormalMeanVariance(0.0, 100.0), ),
+    initialization  = init,
     returnvars      = (a = KeepLast(), b = KeepLast()),
     iterations      = 20,
     free_energy     = true
 )

 # drop first iteration, which is influenced by the `initmessages`